Konyuka/Konyuka/README.md

 # Jambo, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Michael Saiba and I'm a Computer Science Graduate.
 Currently am working as a Software Developer and Telecommunication Expert.
 I'm from Kenya, living in Nairobi.
-You can find me on [Email](mailto:michaelsaiba84@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/michael-saiba-305a03b0/)
+You can contact me on [Persona Email](mailto:michaelsaiba84@gmail.com) or [Business Email](mailto:michaelsaiba84@gmail.com) or [LinkedIn](https://www.linkedin.com/in/michael-saiba-305a03b0/)

 ## 🔧 Technologies & Tools